Texas Registered Engineering Firm F-9789

 The Illustrated Steps

-The first step in the steam turbine rerate process is to obtain steam path geometry, which can be done manually with precision and semi-precision measurement tools for small turbines, or digitally, for larger turbines that feature varying cross-section stator and rotor blades.
-The image to the left shows digital-method reverse engineering in progress.
+The first step in the steam turbine re-rate process is to obtain steam path geometry, which can be done manually with precision and semi-precision measurement tools for relatively small turbines, or digitally (laser or structured light scanning), for larger turbines that feature radially varying blade sections.

-After acquiring original geometry, the next step in the steam turbine rerate process is to develop the computer model, The computer model specifies both steam path geometry and boundary conditions including shaft speed, extraction flows, and steam states. .
-A 35-MW extraction-condensing steam path model (rotating elements) is shown here.
+After acquiring the original geometry, the next step in the steam turbine re-rate process is to develop a computer model.
+Macek Power uses both proprietary in-house and commercially developed software for modeling, depending on turbine type.
+The computer model represents both steam path geometry and boundary conditions such as shaft speed, extraction flows, and thermodynamic properties of the steam at inlet and exhaust.

 The third step in the steam turbine rerate process is performance simulation